haowei-2014/rag-jira/README.md

 ![LangGraph graph](graph.png)

 ### Indexing
 It reads a csv file which contains old jira tickets and their resolutions.
 Page content of a Document object is represented by a concatenation of 'Issue', 'Description' and 'Category' fields in csv file.
-Chroma is used as vector store, and OpenAIEmbeddings is used as embedding.
+Chroma is used as vector store, and HuggingFaceEmbeddings is used as embedding.

 ### Retrieval
 It uses similarity_search_with_relevance_scores method to get the most similar question, i.e., top 1 question and score threshold 0.15 in this implementation.
 In case there is no matching question, returns empty context list and a score 0.